NicolajBH/fpl-draft-update/README.md

 Can be made to work with other draft leagues by editing the 'players' dictionary in main.py

-dashboard.py contains code to run a streamlit dashboard to display various stats
+dashboard.py runs a streamlit dashboard to display various stats for the draft league

-discordbot.py is used to output monthly tables to discord using slash commands